hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 );
 ~~~~

 The JDBCOutputFormat can only store instances of Row.
 A Row is basically just a wrapper for the parameters of the prepared statement.
 This means need to transform our data stream of cases into rows.
-We're going to map the id to caseid, and the trace hash to tracehash.
+We're going to map the id to caseid, and the trace hash to tracehash by implementing a Flink MapFunction.

 ~~~~
 DataStream<Case> cases = ...

 		DataStream<Row> rows = cases.map((MapFunction<Case, Row>) aCase -> {
-			Row row = new Row(2); // our table has 2 columns
+			Row row = new Row(2); // our prepared statement has 2 parameters
-			row.setField(0, aCase.getId()); //first column is caseid
+			row.setField(0, aCase.getId()); //first parameter is caseid
-			row.setField(1, aCase.getTraceHash()); //second column is tracehash
+			row.setField(1, aCase.getTraceHash()); //second paramater is tracehash
 			return row;
 		});
 ~~~~